braswellry67/ITCS-6166-Group-13/README.md

-# Recreation of Ultra-low bitrate video compression using deep animation models
+# Recreation of "Ultra-low bitrate video compression using deep animation models"
 This repository is a recreation of https://github.com/Goluck-Konuko/animation-based-codecs.

 It contains the source code for the papers